rh-glaubke/QUANTIFA/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7775163.svg)](https://doi.org/10.5281/zenodo.7775163)

 > **Note**
-> The latest version of QUANTIFA (2.0.0) includes big changes to the model's core code, but is currently only available for the Tropical Pacific.
+> The latest version of QUANTIFA (2.0.1) includes big changes to the model's core code.
 The publication associated with these changes is noted below.

 QUANTIFA is a user-friendly proxy system model for Individual Foraminiferal Analyses (IFA) that combines routines for modeling the sensitivity of IFA populations to changes in climate variability with tools for processing, plotting, and interpreting IFA-Mg/Ca data.